Marine science driving the development

 This is a complex task, and we are counting on the broad science and end-user communities to collaboratively develop a strategy and plan we can collectively support.

-Over the next 15 months, we invite the marine science community and interested end-users to collaborate and contribute to the new National Marine Science Plan (2025-2035) through:
+Over the next months, we invite the marine science community and interested end-users to collaborate and contribute to the new National Marine Science Strategy (2025-2035) through:

 Developing White Papers